gaialive/TR123e/README.md

 ## Author

 **Timothy Paul Read**
-Goldsmiths, University of London – Electronic Music, Computing & Technology, 2025
+Goldsmiths, University of London – Electronic Music, Computing & Technology, 2025.
+All rights reserved.

 ---

+**TR-123e**
-**TR-123e** is an exploration of technology, cognition, and creative expression, positioned at the intersection of digital precision and analogue grit.
+an exploration of technology, cognition, and creative expression, positioned at the intersection of digital precision and analogue grit.